 MSTE 27200 Introduction to Motorsports (3 cr.)
 P: None Class 3.
 This course provides an introduction to the Motorsports Industry, including careers available, the organization and history of the industry, and technology development that has occurred due to the industry.
 A student project is required.

-MSTE 29700 Computer Modeling for Motorsports

-(1 cr.)
-P: None Class 3.
-An introductory course detailing methods for designing and modeling motorsports components.
+MSTE 29700 Computer Modeling for Motorsports (1 cr.)
+P: None This course covers basic computer aided design and e-D modeling of systems as needed for the motorsports industry.

-MSTE 29800 Programming & Computer Modeling for Motorsports (2 cr.)
-P: MSTE 27200 Introductory course detailing methods for creating virtual models of objects and systems for design, analysis, and optimization of motorsports components.
+MSTE 29800 Programming & Modeling for Motorsports (2 cr.)
+P: None Introductory course detailing methods for creating virtual models of objects and systems for design, analysis, and optimization of motorsports components.
 Virtualization methods include object-oriented programming techniques for creating mathematical models, and solid modeling techniques for visualizing objects as three-dimensional representations.

-The methods intriduced through this course lay the foundation for advanced courses in vehicle design, simulation, and analysis.
+The methods introduced through this course lay the foundation for advanced courses in vehicle design, simulation, and analysis.

 MSTE 29900 Motorsports Engineering Directed Study (1-3 cr.)
-P: Permission of Insstructor.
+P: Permission of Instructor.
 This is a directed study course for students wishing to pursue additional motorsports studies under the direction of a faculty advisor.